 Change the Way Teens Think

 For some teens, revising anger-related behaviors means changing the way the teen thinks, reacts, and talks.
 It’s a lot to change, and sometimes, teens need to step away from their lives and focus on these lessons.
 This is best without being distracted by friends and social obligations.
 With this kind of help, teens truly can improve and gain control over the anger they feel.

 There’s no question that living with an angry adolescent is difficult.
 Over time, as the teen becomes more and more angry, family members may develop their own coping skills.
 They may avoid provoking the teen and bringing on yet another outburst.
 When the teen emerges from treatment, families may still not know what to say or do to help the teen continue to manage their anger.

 - Pick battles carefully, and let go of minor problems when possible.

 - Take a timeout if the teen’s behavior causes parental anger.

 - Allow the teen to take timeouts if needed.

 - Set limits with enforceable consequences.

-Some families benefit from participating in counseling sessions along with the teen.
-As a group, they address the damage the anger has done and they all look for solutions together.
-For some families, this means focusing a significant amount of time on communication patterns.
-Families that consistently fight, argue, yell and scream may be inadvertently rewarding the teen by demonstrating angry behavior.
+Some families participate in counseling sessions along with the teen.
+Families that fight, argue, and scream may be rewarding the teen by demonstrating angry behavior.
 Teens tend to mimic the behavior they see.